annasmoths/annas-moths-f3a71/src/pages/index.md

   I'm Anna, an [OU environmental science](http://www.open.ac.uk/courses/science/degrees/bsc-natural-sciences-environmental-science-q64-env) student with a special interest in moths.
-This site is to keep a track of everything moth related, from the moths in my garden to events and training.
+This site is to keep a track of everything moth related, from the moths in my garden to events and training I attend.

   The main purpose is as a more easily accessible repository for my rather messy stack of notes and to reflect on what I'm learning, but I hope it may prove to be a useful resource for others.